TheAssassin/mediaplayer-setup/Amlogic-based/README.md

 ## AOSP support

 Still to be investigated whether mainline Linux kernel and U-Boot can be used to boot AOSP.
 Any insights appreciated.
-Being able to run stock AOSP or builds from Google would be preferred.
+Being able to run stock AOSP, LineageOS builds, or builds from Google would be preferred.

 ### Libre Computer Board builds